oskarhenriksson/moment-varieties-inverse-gaussian-and-gamma/README.md

 ## Dependencies
 The rank computations were done in Maple 2023.
-For the numerical degree compuations, HomotopyContinuation.jl v2.9.3 was used, whereas the symbolic degree computations were done in Oscar v0.13.0 (see `julia_environment/Manifest.toml` for details).
+The rest of the code is written for Julia 1.10.
+For the numerical degree compuations, the Julia package HomotopyContinuation.jl v2.9.3 was used, whereas the symbolic degree computations were done using the Julia package Oscar v0.13.0 (see `julia_environment/Manifest.toml` for detailed Julia dependencies).